abuiles/ember-101/hands-on.md

 Now that we have successfully specified our own `Adapter` and made a request to our `API`, let's display our friends.

 By convention the entering point for rendering a list of any kind of resource in Web Applications is called the `Index` which normally matches to the `Root` URL of our resource.
-With our friends example we do so on the back-end through the following end-point
+With our friends example we do so on the backend through the following end-point
 [http://api.ember-cli-101.com/api/friends.json](http://api.ember-cli-101.com/api/friends), if you visit that URL you will see a `JSON` list with all our friends.

 T> Use [http://jsonview.com](http://jsonview.com) to have a readable version of `JSON` in your browser.